 Futures Risk.
 The Fund's use of futures involves risks different from, or possibly greater than, the risks associated with investing directly in securities and other traditional investments.
 These risks include (i) leverage risk (ii) risk of mispricing or improper valuation; and (iii) the risk that changes in the value of the futures contract may not correlate perfectly with the underlying index.
 Investments in futures involve leverage, which means a small percentage of assets invested in futures can have a disproportionately large impact on the Fund.
 This risk could cause the Fund to lose more than the principal amount invested.
 Futures contracts may become mispriced or improperly valued when compared to the adviser's expectation and may not produce the desired investment results.
-Additionally, changes in the value of futures contracts may not track or correlate perfectly with the underlying index because of temporary, or even long-term, supply and demand imbalances and because futures do not pay interest unlike the securities upon which they are based.
+Additionally, changes in the value of futures do not pay interest unlike the securities upon which they are based.
 When short-term borrowing rates are higher than short-term, medium-term, or long-term U.S. Treasury rates, the use of futures will tend to detract from the Fund's returns.